jsay/geoInd/ReproPaper.md

     5     0     0     0     0     0  1904

-<a id="org9ba84bd"></a>
+<a id="org3e9441e"></a>

 ## Decomposition table

-And we conclude with the decomposition that are reported Table XX (p.XX) of the Working Paper.
+And we conclude with the decomposition that are reported Table 3 (p.27) of the Working Paper.

 ```R
 decf <- sapply(names(Simv[, 76: 83]), function(x)